d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 (**$$y = 0.05 + \sum_{i = 1}^d 0.01 x_i + \epsilon \text{ where }
 \epsilon \sim \mathcal{N}(0, 0.01^2).$$**)

-We choose our label to be a linear function of our inputs, corrupted by Gaussian noise with zero mean and standard deviation 0.01.
+In this synthetic dataset, our label is given by an underlying linear function of our inputs, corrupted by Gaussian noise with zero mean and standard deviation 0.01.
+For illustrative purposes,
-To make the effects of overfitting pronounced, we can increase the dimensionality of our problem to $d = 200$ and work with a small training set containing only 20 examples.
+we can make the effects of overfitting pronounced, by increasing the dimensionality of our problem to $d = 200$ and working with a small training set with only 20 examples.

 ```{.python .input}
 %%tab all